lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 * For match-mapping, Target Value can contain several elements.
 Index values MUST start from 0 and MUST be contiguous.

+If the header field contains a text, the binary sequence uses the same enconding.

 ## Convention for Matching Operator